yanusar/vkts/README.md

     $ sudo pip3 install vkts

+After installation you can test the application:

+    $ ./testall.py

 ### Setting

 First of all, you must enter data about at least one vk account.
 If you do not want to enter a password every vkts session, add a *fake* account.
 So password will be stored in your computer.
 Otherwise, add a *private* account.